zarillion/handynotes-plugins/README.md

 ------ | -----------
 Debug Map IDs | Print map IDs to the chat window when the World Map changes.
 Debug Quest IDs | Print quest IDs to the chat window as their completed state changes.
 Scans all quest IDs up to `100000` for changes every 1s.
-Force Nodes | Force displays all nodes currently enabled in the settings panel, ignoring the quest and completion status of each node.
+Force Nodes | Force displays all nodes, ignoring the quest and completion status of each node.

+## Quick Force Nodes

+When updating or creating nodes you often want to quickly force their display to make sure they are in the right place and render their tooltips correctly.
+Going into the settings UI and toggling the "Force Nodes" option on and off can get tedious, so a shortcut is available.

+With the World Map open, hold `LCTRL+LALT` to force display all nodes on the current map.
+This will also hide your character pin and any group member pins in case you are standing directly on the node you want to inspect.

 ## Helpful Addons and Macros